About me

 I got my PhD at the University of Chile Computer Science Department in 2020, in the topic of live programming for robotic behaviors.
+Currently, I am an associate professor in the Software Engineering Section of the University of Southern Denmark since August 2024.
+I have been within SDU as a postdoc and then assistant professor since March 2020.

+I am particularly interested in improving the way we build software for robots, drones and cyber-physical systems.
 This includes the way of how we test and validate these software and how developers interact with the software and the systems.

 Research Interests